GioF71/upmpdcli-docker/doc/example-configurations.md

 Remember to use a volume for the `/cache` volume, so that the collected playback statistics will be preserved even when the container is recreated.
 Refer to the section "Obtain Tidal credentials" in the [README.md](https://github.com/GioF71/upmpdcli-docker/blob/main/README.md) for more information on how to retrieve your set of Tidal credentials.
-Please note that this plugin is still not working, we need to wait the next release of upmpdcli because of some required changes.
-I will update the documentation as this happens.

 ##### Qobuz